jobtrek/22_static_site_team2/README.md

 ## The project

-This is a small window website for train our HTML and CSS skills.
+This is a small window website for train our HTML,CSS and Javascript skills.
 This website is about Cloths shop.